Current Projects

 The NVCOG is developing a proposed comprehensive strategy for implementing residential street traffic calming interventions in the City of Waterbury.
 Through crafting a sample policy and guidebook, the NVCOG will outline how the city may best address road safety concerns and respond to resident requests.

-The NVCOG, in collaboration with the CTDOT, the Town of Woodbury, and the Federal Highway Administration, is preparing to engage a multi-disciplinary team to complete a corridor study along US Route 6 through Woodbury.
-The intent of the study is to address safety and traffic flow concerns and provide for
+The NVCOG, CTDOT, the Town of Woodbury, and the Federal Highway Administration, are conducting a corridor study along US Route 6 through Woodbury to address safety and traffic flow concerns for improved pedestrian, bicycle, and transit-user accessibility.